How to Visit Open Web Pages on Other Devices with iCloud Tabs on Mac, iPhone, iPad

 Safari iCloud Tabs are a great feature that allow you to visit and access any actively opened web page in Safari on one device on another iPhone, iPad, or Mac.
 This is really handy if you found something interesting on your iPhone but you’d rather read it on your iPad or Mac, or vice versa, and in some ways it works kind of like Handoff for Safari, except there’s even less effort involved to use it. iCloud tabs in Safari sync automatically with any Mac, iPhone, or iPad using the same iCloud account, this tutorial will show you how to use this great feature to easily share your web browsing across devices.

-To use iCloud Tabs, you must obviously have iCloud enabled on at least two devices; what you’re viewing iCloud Tabs with, and what has the other webpages open in Safari with. iCloud Tabs will work with all of your devices if they’re on somewhat modern versions of OS X and iOS, however, so if you have two iPhones, an iPad, and a Mac, each using Safari, they’ll all show up and be accessible between one another.
+To use Safari iCloud Tabs, you must obviously have iCloud enabled on at least two devices; what you’re viewing iCloud Tabs with, and what has the other webpages open in Safari with. iCloud Tabs will work with all of your devices if they’re on somewhat modern versions of Mac OS and iOS, however, so if you have two iPhones, an iPad, and a Mac, each using Safari, they’ll all show up and be accessible between one another.

-This is the same in Safari for all iOS devices, including iPhone, iPad, and IPod touch.
+This is the same in Safari for all iOS devices, including iPhone, iPad, and iPod touch.

 - Open Safari in iOS and hit the two overlapping squares icon in the corner to bring up tabs